Justin Bieber

 Justin Drew Bieber (/ˈbiːbər/ BEE-bər; born March 1, 1994) is a Canadian singer.
+An influential figure in popular music, he is known for his image reinventions and multi-genre performances.
+With estimated sales of 150 million records, he is one of the best-selling music artists of all time.
-Regarded as a prominent figure in contemporary popular music, he rose to fame in the late 2000s after being discovered on YouTube, and his debut extended play, My World (2009), was met with international recognition and established him as a teen idol.

-Bieber rose to further fame with his debut album, My World 2.0 (2010), which topped the US Billboard 200 — making him the youngest solo male to do so in 47 years.
-Its lead single, "Baby" (featuring Ludacris), became one of the best selling singles in the United States, while its accompanying music video became the most disliked video on YouTube.
-His second album, Under the Mistletoe (2011), became the first Christmas album by a male artist to debut atop chart.
-Bieber explored dance-pop on his third album, Believe (2012); its acoustic re-release made him the first artist in Billboard history to have five US number-one albums by the age of 18.
+Bieber rose to fame in the late 2000s after being discovered by American talent manager Scooter Braun, who signed him to Raymond Braun Media Group (RBMG).
+Bieber subsequently released his debut extended play (EP), My World (2009), receiving international recognition and establishing himself as a teen idol.
+His debut studio album, My World 2.0 (2010), topped the US Billboard 200, making him the youngest solo male to do so in 47 years.
+Its lead single, "Baby", became one of the best selling singles in the United States.
+His second album, Under the Mistletoe (2011), became the first Christmas album by a male artist to debut atop the chart.
+With his third studio album, Believe (2012), and its acoustic re-release (2013), Bieber became the first artist in Billboard charts history to have five US number-one albums by the age of 18.

-Bieber explored EDM with his 2015 single "Where Are Ü Now", which won the Grammy Award for Best Dance/Electronic Recording.
-This influenced his fourth album, Purpose (2015), which yielded the singles "Love Yourself", "Sorry", and "What Do You Mean?" — all three peaked the Billboard Hot 100, and simultaneously entered the top three spots on the UK singles chart — making him the first musical act to do so in the chart's history.
-Two of his 2017 guest appearances — on DJ Khaled's "I'm the One" and Luis Fonsi's "Despacito" — peaked atop the Billboard Hot 100, with the latter winning him a Latin Grammy Award.

-His fifth and sixth albums, Changes (2020) and Justice (2021), both topped the Billboard 200; the latter included his seventh US-number one single "Peaches" and made him break Elvis Presley's 1965 record for the youngest solo act to have eight US number-one albums.
-Also in 2021, he released his eighth US number-one single, "Stay" (with the Kid Laroi).
-Bieber's seventh and eight album, Swag and Swag II, were released in 2025.
+Following a series of controversies, he returned to music with the EDM-infused single "Where Are Ü Now", which set the tone for his fourth studio album, Purpose (2015).
+It yielded three US Billboard Hot 100 number-one singles: "Love Yourself", "Sorry", and "What Do You Mean?".
+The songs also occupied the top three of the UK singles chart, making Bieber the first artist in history to achieve this.
+In 2017, he featured on the US number-one singles "I'm the One" and "Despacito"; the latter tied the then-record for the most weeks at number one in history.
+His following two studio albums, Changes (2020) and Justice (2021), debuted at number one, making Bieber the youngest solo act to have eight US number-one albums.
+In 2021, he also released two US number-one singles, "Peaches" and "Stay".
+After a brief hiatus, he released his seventh and eighth studio albums, Swag and Swag II, in 2025.

-Bieber is one of the best-selling music artists of all time, with over 150 million units sold worldwide and five diamond certifications from the Recording Industry Association of America (RIAA).
-His accolades include two Grammy Awards, one Latin Grammy Award, eight Juno Awards, two Brit Awards, 26 Billboard Music Awards, 18 American Music Awards, and 22 MTV Europe Music Awards (the most wins for any artist).
-Time named him one of the 100 most influential people in the world in 2011, and Forbes listed him among the top ten most powerful celebrities from 2011 to 2013.
+His accolades include 2 Grammy Awards, 1 Latin Grammy Award, 8 Juno Awards, 2 Brit Awards, 26 Billboard Music Awards, 19 American Music Awards, 6 MTV Video Music Awards and a record 22 MTV Europe Music Awards.
+Time named him one of the 100 most influential people in the world in 2011, and Forbes listed him among the top 10 most powerful celebrities from 2011 to 2013.
 Billboard ranked him the eighth-greatest pop star of the 21st century.